chanzuckerberg/czi-oss-training/02-participating-in-oss/03-contibuting-tips.md

 While the concept of community might be something we are all familiar with, it is essential to consider the following aspects of OSS communities:

-1. Not two communities are the same.
+1. No two communities are the same.
 2. Communities do not belong to or work for a single entity (for example, they do not work for a single company).

 ### So, how do you engage and work with an OSS community? 🤝